mikechew/os/linux/iscsi.md

 Setting up iSCSI
 ----------------

-To install the iSCSI initiator packages:
+On the Linux host, to install the iSCSI initiator packages:
 ```
 # yum -y install iscsi-initiator-utils
 ```